sr5434/Codegebra/README.md

  - ```FAC```: Factorial of a number
  - ```RAT```: Approximate the rational form of a number
  - ```DIST```: Find the distance between 2 points in a 2d or 3d plane
+ - ```PATH```: Find the distance taken of a path that traverses user-specified points on a 2d or 3d plane
 ## Matrices
 Matrices are written in the following format:
 ```[1, 2, 3;4, 5, 6]```